v-rajagt/IntuneDocs/intune/enrollment/enrollment-autopilot.md

 5. Choose **Create**.

 ## Create an Autopilot deployment profile
 Autopilot deployment profiles are used to configure the Autopilot devices.
+You can create up to 350 profiles per tenant.
 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Deployment Profiles** > **Create Profile**.
 2. On the **Basics** page, type a **Name** and optional **Description**.